zmanian/gaia/spec.md

    which has occurred today, reset on the first block of each day (UTC time)
  - ProposerRewardPool: reward pool for extra fees collected when this candidate is the proposer of a block
- - AccumAdjustment: Adjustment factor for calculating fee accum for the candidate
+ - Adjustment: Adjustment factor for calculating fee accum for the candidate
  - Description
    - Name: moniker